Page Reviewed / Updated - Mar. 2019

 The Maryland Department of Aging monitors this program via Area Agencies on Aging.

 The subsidy comes in the form of direct financial assistance for assisted living services.
 This includes helping to cover the cost of personal care assistance, supervision around the clock, and meals.
 The actual amount of assistance available depends on the individual and the county in which they are applying for assistance.
 Typically, the total monthly assistance available to any participating individual is limited to $650.
+Please note that payments are made directly to the provider, not the program participant.

 One should contact their local Maryland Area Agency on Aging, also called Maryland Access Points (MAPs), to determine if this subsidy is available in their geographic area and to apply.
 Please make note, there may be a waiting list for this program.
 For additional information about this program, click here.